620.1 General (MUTCD Chapter 3A)

 Support.
 The materials that MoDOT uses for pavement marking are: The materials that MoDOT uses for pavement marking are:

 - A. Waterborne Paint.
 This material is the standard paint used by contractors and MoDOT forces.
 MoDOT forces use waterborne for all long line applications, while contracts should specify it on minor routes.
-Waterborne paint may be applied at a wet thickness of 20 mils or less.
+Waterborne paint may be applied at a wet thickness of 15 mils to 24 mils.
 It may also be used for intersection markings when the life of the pavement is not expected to outlast a more durable product (see Preformed Pavement Marking Tape).
 See EPG 620.11 Guidelines for Using Water-Borne Traffic Paint.

-- G. Temporary Pavement Marking Tape.
+- F. Temporary Pavement Marking Tape.
 Temporary pavement marking tape is used in locations where the marking will be in place no more than two weeks.
 It is cost effective only in small quantities.
 Short-term pavement marking is not normally removed.
 If removal is required, removable tape is the preferred material.
 Short term marking should not be used for temporary lane transitions or bypasses.
-Shall be applied as per manufacturer’s recommendation.
+Marking tape shall be applied as per manufacturer’s recommendation.

 - Markers dividing two lanes of traffic in the same direction have one reflective face that is white in color.
 The edgeline markers with two lanes of traffic in the same direction are yellow for the left edgeline and white for the right edgeline.
 Markers dividing two lanes of traffic in opposite directions have two opposing reflective faces that are yellow in color.
 The edge line markers with two lanes in opposite directions are white.